Faculty & Staff

 513-556-5521 or 317-496-7502

-Dr. Shyan-Norwalt received her Doctorate in Experimental Psychology at the University of Hawaii in Comparative Cognition.
+Dr. Shyan-Norwalt is an Educator Associate Professr of Psycholgy in the College of Arts and Science of Arts and Sciences at the University of Cincinnati .
+Shereceived her Doctorate in Experimental Psychology at the University of Hawaii in Comparative Cognition.
 After a two-year postdoctoral fellowship on research in primate cognition at the University of Texas Health Sciences Center at Houston, she taught for two years at Southwest Texas State University, and then moved to Butler University in Indianapolis, where she taught experimental methods, learning, and cognition for 13 years.
 She has been a college professor, published scientist, animal shelter manager, and animal behaviorist.
-She is an Educator Assistant Professor in the College of Arts and Science of Arts and Sciences at the University of Cincinnati and runs a private practice in companion, domestic, and exotic animal behavior.
-Primary research interests include animal welfare, the human-animal bond, and animal cognition.
+Primary research interests include student study skills enhancement, animal welfare, the human-animal bond, and animal cognition.

 Headshot of Sara Speybroeck